Graduate Certificate in Online Teaching and Learning

 - The permission of the Academic Director or designate

 A minimum of 6 TRU credits (distance or on-campus)

 15 credits total, with a GPA of 3.00 or higher over all courses required for this credential, as follows:

 EDDL 5101, Educational Technology in the Curriculum (3)

 EDDL 5131, Multimedia in the Curriculum (3)

 EDDL 5151, Managing Your Technology Classroom (3)

 Students who receive one grade of F can be dismissed from the program.
-Students who receive a B- (70-74%) or lower in two or more courses must withdraw, regardless of their GPA, unless the program coordinator recommends otherwise.
+Students who receive a grade of B- (70-74%) or lower in two or more courses must withdraw, regardless of their GPA, unless the Program Coordinator recommends otherwise.